CloudLabs-MOC/MS-500-Microsoft-365-Security/Instructions/Labs/MS500T00/LAB_AK_04_Lab1_Ex1_ImproveSecureScore.md

 2. At the top you can see Secure score highlights:

        - The **Secure Score** represents the score per policies, per selected subscription
-       - Secure score by category shows you which resources need the most attention
+       - Secure score by category shows you which resources need the most attention.

        ![Screenshot](../Media/SecureScore.png)